pts/tinyveracrypt/README.txt

   $ ./tinyveracrypt.py init --type=truecrypt --ofs=512 ...

-With some filesystems (including ext2, ext3, ext4 on Linux, but excluding ntfs and vfat) it's possible to use 0 overhead in VeraCrypt and TrueCrypt headers, see Q13 how.
+With some filesystems (including ext2, ext3, ext4 on Linux, but excluding ntfs and vfat) it's possible to use 0 header overhead (--ofs=0) in VeraCrypt and TrueCrypt headers, see Q13 how.

 Please note that if the header size (--ofs=...) is not a multiple of 4096 bytes, reads and writes on the encrypted volume will be slow on SSDs but